Progress

 Outlook: Off Course

 The Wetlands Outcome is off course from meeting its 2025 targets.
-The rate of wetlands acreage gains from restoration and creation in the watershed is not currently adequate to achieve the targets described in the outcome.
-While our progress includes the creation and restoration of wetlands, wetlands across the watershed are also decreasing due to subsidence and climate change, along with the increasing pressures of development.
-Enhanced wetlands acreage is not recorded due, in part, to the lack of a comprehensive Bay Program definition of enhancement.
-Additional capacity and resources are needed to reach the 2025 targets, along with the ability to accurately track loss or gains in wetlands across the watershed and assess whether our actions are yielding the desired progress.
+The rate of wetlands acreage gains and enhancements in the watershed is not currently adequate to achieve the targets described in the outcome.
+While this outcome tracks acres of wetlands that are created, restored and enhanced, wetlands across the watershed are also decreasing due to subsidence and climate change, along with the increasing pressures of development.
+These losses are not currently accounted for in this outcome, but the Wetlands Workgroup hopes to track losses in the future.

 Tracking our progress toward restoring wetlands on agricultural lands is critical to understanding our progress toward enhancing climate resiliency.
 Because wetlands reduce the impact of heavy precipitation, mitigate upstream floods and diminish the extent of property damage caused by storm events, wetlands help us prepare for some of the disruptions caused by climate change.